Managing Cognitive Load in Content Design

 “I simply can’t get a hang of it and it’s too much to grasp in a short time.”

 Sounds very familiar, right?

-All these cases hints to the information overload.
-Cognitive load theory, Instructional Design theory comes to the rescue, it prescribes a scientific way to design learning materials at a pace and level of complexity that the learner can fully understand.
+All these cases hint at information overload.
+Cognitive load theory in Instructional Design comes to the rescue.
+It prescribes a scientific way to design learning materials at a pace and level of complexity that the learner can fully understand.
 The theory was proposed by John Sweller in 1988 and is built on the way the human mind processes information.
 Let us understand how the human brain processes information.